mumarh/3D-CALCULATOR/README.md

 ## 🚀 Features

 - ✅ Stylish 3D interface with glowing neon effects
-- ✅ Basic calculator operations: +, -, ×, ÷
+- ✅ Basic calculator operations: +, -, ×, ÷ , %
 - ✅ Functional C (clear), backspace, percentage %, and = buttons
 - ✅ Works smoothly on modern web browsers
 - ✅ Responsive design for desktops and laptops
+- ✅ Also you can see your Past 10 Previous result

 ---